Otomabere attack

-On the night on June 5, 2022, militants from Allied Democratic Forces (ADF) attacked the village of Bwanasura, in Otomabere, North Kivu, in the Democratic Republic of the Congo.
-The attack killed over twenty civilians, marking one of the deadliest attacks by the ADF in 2022.
+On the night on June 5, 2022, militants from the Islamic State – Central Africa Province (ISCAP) attacked the village of Bwanasura, in Otomabere, North Kivu, in the Democratic Republic of the Congo.
+The attack killed over twenty civilians, marking one of the deadliest attacks by ISCAP in 2022.

 Background

 The Allied Democratic Forces, or ADF, are a jihadist militant group from Uganda that moved to the forests of the DRC's North Kivu region in the late 1990s, launching a brutal insurgency.
 In 2019, the group allied with the Islamic State, in particular the Central African branch.
-Since then, attacks on civilians by the ADF have increased throughout the 2020s, with attacks in the weeks prior to the Otomabere attack killing at least 43 people.
+Since then, attacks on civilians by ISCAP have increased throughout the 2020s, with attacks in the weeks prior to the Otomabere attack killing at least 43 people.

 Attack

 The attack began on the night of June 5, 2022, in the village of Bwanasura near Otomabere.
-The ADF arrived at around 8 pm local time, "operating quietly" according to the local head of the Red Cross.
-Local survivors stated that the ADF fired gunshots, causing everyone to flee the area.
-In the attack, ADF fighters burned down at least 30 houses.
+ISCAP militants arrived at around 8 pm local time, "operating quietly" according to the local head of the Red Cross.
+Local survivors stated that ISCAP fired gunshots, causing everyone to flee the area.
+In the attack, ISCAP fighters burned down at least 30 houses.
 Thirteen civilian motorcycles were destroyed in the attack.
-At some point in the night, the ADF fighters fled.
+At some point in the night, the ISCAP fighters fled.